iogr/FuntikC/README.md

 ##Motivation

-Although the one-liners of Funtik, as wel as Fokus-Mokus, Bombino, and, of course, Gospoga Beladonna are fairly well known the true semantics of the uttering is yet to be understood.
-This project tries to discover new meanings from Marx works with the means of computer science.
+Although the one-liners of Funtik, as well as Fokus-Mokus, Bombino, and, of course, Gospoga Beladonna are fairly well known the true semantics of the uttering is yet to be understood.
+This project tries to discover new kabbalistic meanings from Funtik with the means of computer science.

 HelloWorld.funtikc